jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2020-09-19-review-heliocentric-perpetual-felicity.md

 * * *

-**Heliocentric** is a Christian Metalcore band full of progressive and atmospheric elements.
+**Heliocentric** is a Metalcore band full of progressive and atmospheric elements.

 Heliocentric is a band that has a lot of potentials, not only because of their talent to write and structure incredible songs, but because of how conceptually elaborated and carefully touchable lyrics, and how they bath the whole sound of their music in a heartbreaking atmosphere, that propriates worshiping the Lord.